Lucky6400/Talking-Docs/README.md

 1. **Sign Up / Log In**: Create an account or log in to your existing account.

-2. **PDF Upload**: Upload PDF files to your account, providing details about the document.
+2. **PDF Upload**: Upload PDF files to your account.

-3. **Chat with PDF**: Select a PDF document to chat with others.
-You can send and receive messages while viewing the PDF.
+3. **Chat with PDF**: Select a PDF document to chat with.
+You can send and receive messages.

 **Talking Docs** is developed and maintained by Lucky Jain.
 If you have any questions or need assistance, please contact luckyjain6400@gmail.com.